glgreiner/HyperVerITAS/comparisons/VerITAS_FRI/README.md

 ## VerITAS FRI
+This implementation is a fork of the github repository VerITAS found <a href="https://github.com/zk-VerITAS/VerITAS.git">here</a>.

 This directory contains the Full System Implementation for VerITAS's proof system with the FRI Univariate PCS.
 The original imlpementation only had code for one-channel image transformation proofs and hash pre-image proofs.
 We took their one-channel code from the original repository, and made 3-channel variants via parallelization (as is suggested in the VerITAS paper) to enable a fair comparison with HyperVerITAS.

 ## Installation and Setup